 Menorca is the first place to see the sunrise in Spain.
 It has been a biosphere and world heritage reserve for 25 years ago.
 And at the same time, one of the most preserved places on the Balearic Islands

-We can access the best beaches of Menorca by car, although we recommend it if is possible to go by motorcycle, bike or even better, boat.
-In order to visit the remotest beaches.
+You can access the best beaches of Menorca by car, although we recommend it if is possible to go by motorcycle, bike or even better, boat.
+To visit the remotest beaches.

 Beaches in the North of Menorca, are generally rocky, with small hills and cliffs without forest.
 On the other hand, beaches in the south used to have more forests and the water is usually of a lighter hue.